Attuma: Fictional character biography

-Attuma attacked New York City with an undersea horde once again.
-He was confronted by the Sentry, but before Attuma could finish boasting of his plans, the Sentry beheaded him.

-Dark Reign

-During the Dark Reign storyline, Attuma is restored to life by Victor Von Doom after he reattaches Attuma's head to his body, and Attuma is offered a new chance of power in the vow of destroying Namor once and for all.
+Attuma attacks New York City with an undersea horde once again.
+He is confronted by the Sentry, who beheads him.
+During the Dark Reign storyline, Attuma is restored to life by Victor Von Doom after he reattaches Attuma's head to his body.
+Attuma is offered a new chance of power in the vow of destroying Namor once and for all.

 Fear Itself

-During the Fear Itself storyline, one of the seven Hammers of the Worthy lands near Attuma after it was launched to Earth by the Serpent.
+During the Fear Itself storyline, one of the seven Hammers of the Worthy lands near Attuma after it is launched to Earth by the Serpent.
 He is able to lift it and becomes Nerkodd: Breaker of Oceans.
-He fights Alpha Flight after he tried to attack Vancouver, but he was defeated.
-Then soon after that, he heads to Atlantis to overthrow Namor's rule and become the new king of Atlantis.
+Nerkodd fights Alpha Flight after he tries to attack Vancouver, but he is defeated.

-Marvel NOW!

-Sometime later as part of the Marvel NOW! event, Attuma found and unlocked the secrets from the Lost City of Lemuria, using it to attack several places on land.
-S.H.I.E.L.D. then sent Hulk to deal with the threat.
+Some time later, Attuma unlocks secrets of the lost city of Lemuria, using it to attack several places on land.
+S.H.I.E.L.D. sends Hulk to deal with the threat.

-In a flashback experienced by Nara, her parents were servants of Attuma that were posing as Namor's Royal Guards.

-All-New, All-Different Marvel

-As part of the All-New, All-Different Marvel event, Attuma was on Atlantis at the time when the Squadron Supreme attacked it in retaliation for Namor and the Cabal having destroyed the worlds of some of its members.
-Attuma was slain by Power Princess.

 Powers and abilities

 Attuma possesses various superhuman abilities common to the Atlanteans.
 However, his strength, stamina, resistance to physical injury, and swimming speed are much higher than the majority of his race.
 Like most Atlanteans, Attuma could not survive out of water for more than 10 minutes without the aid of mechanical devices or certain chemicals, for most of his life.
 His stamina, agility, and reflexes also were reduced when out of the water.
 Like all Atlanteans his specially developed vision allows him to see clearly in the murky depths of the ocean.

 After certain genetic and surgical enhancements following his resurrection at the hands of Doctor Doom, his strength has been fortified to be on par with the strength of Namor as well as granting him the ability of self-propelled flight and living on land unaided.

 Attuma is a skilled Atlantean warrior, trained in the use of many different weapons.
 He is an expert hand-to-hand combatant, especially underwater, and has achieved mastery in the use of most Atlantean weapons.
 He usually prefers his three-pronged iron sword, but he has access to highly advanced weaponry.